typelevel/Laika/docs/using-laika/embedded.md

 Converting from Markdown to HTML using files as input and output:

     Transform from Markdown to HTML fromFile "hello.md" toFile "hello.html"

+Converting from ReStructuredText to PDF using files as input and output:

+    Transform from ReStructuredText to
+      PDF fromFile "hello.md" toFile "hello.pdf"

 Converting using Strings as input and output